ZeroConfig/Preacher/README.md

 ln -s vendor/bin/preach .git/hooks/post-commit
 ```

-This will install preacher as a post-commit hook and makes it run each time you
+This will install Preacher as a post-commit hook and makes it run each time you
 commit one of your files.